AyubsWrld/Zettelkatsen/MATH/Linear Algebra/Vector Spaces/Vector Spaces.md

 12) $0 \times \lambda = 0$  , $\forall \lambda$ , where lambda is a scalar
 13) $-1 \times a = -a$

+#### In short
+___
+A Vector space is simply a collection of elements which can be added together in any order , multiplied by scalars in any order .
 ____

 Tags : #math #linear-algebra